 - Torn carpeting or uneven floor tiles

 If a property owner failed to invest in repairs or simply ignored known hazards, hold them accountable for your medical bills, lost wages, and pain and suffering.

 After your slip and fall injury, several things happen at once—your medical bills begin and insurance companies start to contact you.
 The arrival of both as you deal with your injuries can create confusion and leave you feeling overwhelmed.

-Let your Springfield slip and fall injury lawyer handle assertive insurance companies while you focus on your rest and recovery.
+Let your Springfield slip and fall injury attorney handle assertive insurance companies while you focus on your rest and recovery.
 At The Kryder Law Group, LLC we can negotiate for a fair settlement on your behalf.
 If we are unable to reach an agreement out of court, we are ready to go to trial.

 An initial settlement amount from an insurance company is typically not a fair offer Additionally, if you accept their offer, you may lose your right to pursue civil action later should your medical condition worsen.

 The types of compensation we typically pursue in a slip and fall case include:

 From medical transport to hospital fees, these costs begin to accumulate the moment first responders tend to you.
 Depending upon the severity of your injuries, you may require ongoing medical care—expenses that are also a part of your possible compensation.